 Rather than write off skills training as poor value for money, Sudokkho’s experience shows how innovative training approaches aligned with industry and delivered by the private sector in the workplace can offer compelling returns for both jobseekers and employers.

-Sudokkho, which means “skilled” in Bangla, was a GBP 19 million skills training programme in Bangladesh funded by the UK and Swiss Governments, supporting low-cost training delivered by the private sector in the ready-made garment and construction sectors.
-Sudokkho was managed by Palladium in consortium with the British Council and Swisscontact.
+Sudokkho, which means “skilled” in Bangla, was a GBP 19 million skills training programme in Bangladesh funded by the UK and Swiss governments, supporting low-cost training delivered by the private sector in the ready-made garment and construction sectors.
+Sudokkho was managed by Palladium in a consortium with the British Council and Swisscontact.